TajaKuzman/AGILE-Automatic-Genre-Identification-Benchmark/README.md

 The code produces:
 - a JSON file with the results of all tested models: `results/results.json`
-- a table with the results for each of the datasets `results/results-en-ginco.md` and `results/results-x-genre-test.md`
+- a table with the results `results/results-en-ginco.md`